Kopetdag District

 Kopetdag District (Köpetdag etraby) is a borough of Aşgabat in Turkmenistan.
 As a borough, it is headed by a presidentially appointed mayor (häkim).

-Köpetdag District boundaries on OpenStreetMap

 Etymology

 The district is named after the Kopet Dag (viz.) mountain range visible to the south.

 History

 It is located in the historical center of Ashgabat.
 During the Soviet era, it was known by the names Stalin etraby and, after 1961, Proletar etraby, until it was renamed on 14 September 1993 by presidential decree to its present Köpetdag etraby.

 According to the Soviet census of 1989, 149,996 people lived in the district.

 In late 2021, the new State Tribune was opened on the outskirts of the district.
 The tribune's total area is 9000 m2 and includes a two-story domed building featuring a presidential tribune alongside 2,000 seat tribunes for guests.
 In addition, the largest, at 120-meters, LED screen in Central Asia was installed near the tribune.
 It was opened with the intention of holding mass events on national holidays.
 The annual Turkmen Independence Day Parade in honor of the country's 30th anniversary was held on this square in September 2021.